w0lf-d3n/Quebec_Wordlist/README.md

 ---
 ## GOAL

-At @w0lfd3n, we are a group of professionnal and amateurs infosec enthusiats from Quebec, Canada.
+At @w0lfd3n, we are a group of ethical hackers from Quebec, Canada.

-This project was born from our desire to create the French Canadian equivalent of the "rockyou" wordlist, to be used with Hashcat or John The Ripper.
+This project was born from our desire to create the French Canadian equivalent of the "rockyou" wordlist, to be used with Hashcat, John The Ripper or your favorite tool.
+Also, this wordlist aims to replace "Richelieu", as more focused on Quebecois passwords.

-The wordlist is a mixture of public available repos and leaked passwords related to French Canadian domains ( please see the setion methodology for more infos).
+The final wordlist is a combination of public available repos and leaked passwords related to French Canadian domains ( please see the setion methodology for more infos).

 ---
 ## METHODOLOGY